Restore Fourth Amendment civil rights protections to citizens!

-Observe that if the Court was honest, the remedy for violations of our Constitutional civil rights must be the same, whether that violation of civil rights was caused by a police officer or any other citizen.
+Observe that if the Court was honest, the remedy for violations of our Constitutional civil rights must be the same, whether that violation of civil rights was caused by a police officer or any other government employee or agency.
 "Equal Justice Under Law".
 Yet our courts have lost sight of the importance of consistent protection of Constitutional civil rights, and allowed that there is usually no remedy for the damage done by violations of those civil rights if the violation was done by police officers.

 How did it happen?